 • Three of the host segments from this film were later reused in Season One shows, making this one of the most heavily-plundered KTMA episodes.
 Segment 1 was later re-shot in episode 105- THE CORPSE VANISHES.
 Segment 2 was later recycled, almost word-for-word, in episode 103- MAD MONSTER.
 A sketch somewhat similar to segment 3 appeared in episode 107- ROBOT MONSTER.

-• It’s unclear why the Brains think the movie is Czech.
+• It’s unclear why the Brains think the movie is Czech (maybe it said so in the Maltin guide).
 It’s Russian.
 But that doesn’t stop Servo from making a “corn Czechs” joke.

 • In the opening segment, after movie sign is announced, the Bots chase Joel down the corridor leading into the movie theater.
-Both Joel and Mike have run down the corridor, but seeing Crow and Tom follow is new.
+Both Joel and Mike have run down the corridor, but Crow, Tom and Gypsy following is unique.

 • I’ve been noticing something in these episodes: Joel hasn’t really embraced the “the right people will get it” mentality yet.
 A lot of times Josh or Trace will make a reference and not explain it, and Joel will, almost reflexively, explain the joke.
 A good example in this episode is the “Kiki Dee” reference which Servo makes and Joel then explains.

 • Not sure if this is my DVD or the way it actually happened, but there is no “movie sign” transition between segment 3 and the theater.